 - 2. Corner Lots.
 On corner lots, the minimum front, side street, side, and rear building setbacks shall be met.
 Each corner lot shall be comprised of a front yard, a secondary front yard, a side yard, and a rear yard. - 3.
 Through Lots.
-On through lots, the minimum front building setback shall be met on the primary street frontage, which is the direction the building faces, and side setbacks shall be met.
-The minimum rear setback shall be the greater of the front and rear setback applicable to the zoning district.
-Each through lot shall be comprised of a front yard, two (2) side yards, and a rear yard.

-4. Multi-Frontage.
-On multi-frontage lots, the minimum front building setback shall be met on the primary street frontage, which is the direction the building faces, a street side setback shall be met, and a side setback shall be met.
-The minimum rear setback, along the opposite frontage of the front setback, shall be the greater of the front and rear setback applicable to the zoning district.
+On through lots, the minimum front building setback shall be met on each street fronting yard, and side setbacks shall be met.
+Each through lot shall be comprised of a front yard, two (2) side yards, and a rear yard. - 4.
+Multi-Frontage.
+On multi-frontage lots, the minimum front building setback shall be met on each street fronting yard, and a side setback shall be met.
 Each multi-frontage lot shall be comprised of a front yard, a secondary front yard, a side yard, and a rear yard.